-18-5-205 CRS is the Colorado statute that defines the crime of check fraud.
-This section makes it a crime to issue a check with the intention of defrauding someone for the payment of goods or services.
-Check fraud may result in misdemeanor or felony charges, depending on the amount of fraud involved.
+§ 18-5-205 CRS is the Colorado statute that defines the crime of check fraud.
+This section makes it a crime to pass a bad check with the intention of defrauding someone for the payment of goods or services.
+Check fraud may result in petty offense, misdemeanor or felony charges depending on the amount of money involved.

 - 1. What is check fraud in Colorado?